3.2.Quran Main Message

 • To guide mankind to not associate partners with Allah, be just, enjoy good and forbid evil. (no further response on that)

-Firstly, from the hundreds of people that saw this request, very few even tried to respond with an answer - only 3 out of 24,136 gave a usable answer.
+Firstly, from the hundreds of people that saw this request, very few even tried to respond with an answer - only 3 out of 24,136 is no usable result.

 What can the reason be that so few responded?
 You can decide yourself.
 I think if they had something to say and felt that this was important for them, they would have tried.